History of Europe in Timeline

 In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%.

-January 2020: United Kingdom withdraws from the EU
+January 2020: United Kingdom Withdraws from the EU

-2020: Jewish population in Europe
+2020: Migrant Population in Europe

 In 2021, 827,000 persons were given citizenship of an EU member state, an increase of about 14% compared with 2020.
-Also, 2.3 million immigrants from non-EU countries entered the EU in 2021.
+In addition, 2.3 million immigrants from non-EU countries entered the EU in 2021.

 2021: Europe's Population in 2021

-February 2022: Russia's full-scale invasion of Ukraine
+February 2022: Russia Launches Full-Scale Invasion of Ukraine

 The United Nations predicts that Europe will decline in population between 2022 and 2050 by −7 per cent, without changing immigration movements.